 About the Management Master's Degree with Intelligence Management Specialization

-In the intelligence management specialization courses, you'll apply intelligence management concepts to international current events to develop analytical products and practice making executive-level decisions, so you're prepared for the real world of intelligence management.
-You'll gain an analytical understanding of legal and ethical principles that guide the intelligence community, as well as an understanding of how to manage the intelligence process using technological advances and human resources to prevent crime and enhance national security.
+In the intelligence management specialization courses, you'll incorporate scenarios and data from actual events into class discussions, assignments, and exercises to practice making executive-level decisions that will better prepare you for the real world of intelligence management.
+You'll gain an analytical understanding of legal and ethical principles that guide the intelligence community, and learn how to manage intelligence processes, integrate emerging technological advances, and govern human resources.
+The curriculum is designed to increase your core knowledge and provide an insightful understanding of national security and intelligence policy issues.

 What You'll Learn